fruttasecca/approximated_personalized_pagerank/README.md

 simply run them as "./pprTest".
 There are no tests for the implementation of the kendall algorithm because i took the header-only implementation from another repository of mine, named kendall (which is where the kendall tests are).

+## Header-only
+In the directory "header-only" you can find header-only implementations of the algorithms.
+If you are interested in reading the algorithms it's better to read the non header only versions from "include".